b091/ts-skeleton/README.md

-# Sample Skeleton App
+# Future proof skeleton application

 This is an example of application skeleton written full in TypeScript 1.5 including: unit and e2e test samples and most needed automation tasks with gulp.
+The only known issue it has is that there is no working typescript preprocessor for karma.
+And because of that you need to stop karma server after source change, and before rerun tests in IDE such as WebStorm.

 ## Technology Stack